asrozy98/gnome-shell-extension-hibernate-status/README.md

 ### Hibernation button does not show up, but systemctl hibernate works

-If you are running Ubuntu, try putting
+If you are running Ubuntu, try install polkitd-pkla

+    sudo apt install polkitd-pkla

+Or try putting

     [Enable hibernate in upower]
     Identity=unix-user:*